graphcore/poplibs/StandaloneBuildInstructions.md

 ## Linking to a custom-built Poplibs

-If you have customized Poplibs and built it by linking to the Poplar SDK, you may want to build another project that links to your custom Poplibs build.
-To do this you must first install your customized Poplibs (by using `ninja install` for example) then source the `enable.sh` script inside the install directory.
+If you have customised Poplibs and built it by linking to the Poplar SDK, you may want to build another project that links to your custom Poplibs build.
+To do this you must first install your customised Poplibs (by using `ninja install` for example) then source the `enable.sh` script inside the install directory.